Anne-SofieAhm/Anne-SofieAhm.github.io/index.md

 <img src="Anne-SofieAhm.github.io/DSC_0086.JPG" width="600">
 </p>

+I have a PhD in Geoscience from the University of Copenhagen, completed in 2016, with a focus on using stable isotopes and trace element geochemistry to reconstruct changes in the surface conditions of Earth through time.
+Currently, I am a postdoctoral researcher at Princeton University working with isotopic measurements of Ca, Mg, and Sr in both modern and ancient carbonate sediments.

 ### Carlsberg Foundation Postdoctoral Fellow
 Princeton University, [The Higgins Lab](https://carboncycle.princeton.edu/)

 ### PhD
 University of Copenhagen, 2016,
 Advisor Christian Bjerrum

 [Curriculum Vitae](https://www.princeton.edu/geosciences/people/data/a/aahm/CV.pdf)
 (updated November 2018)